Mental Health Month

 Help is available.

-If you or someone you care about is experiencing an emotional crisis or needs immediate help, call the National Suicide Prevention Lifeline at (800) 273-8255.
-You can also call the CARES Line at (800) 499-3008 if you are concerned about someone, just need to talk, have questions about how to offer support, or if you are looking for information about community resources, mental health referrals, and alcohol and drug support services.
+If you or someone you care about is experiencing an emotional crisis or needs immediate help, call the National Suicide Prevention Lifeline at (800) 273-8255 or 988.
+You can also call the Helpline at (951) 686-HELP if you are concerned about someone, just need to talk, have questions about how to offer support, or if you are looking for information about community resources, mental health referrals, and alcohol and drug support services.

 It’s Up to Us to make a difference.
 No matter how you contribute to Mental Health Awareness Month, you can make a difference by knowing that Each Mind Matters.